CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/api-sender-onboarding---4--go-live-coordination.md

      - [ ] [name of company] Onboarding - Validate Test Files
      - [ ] name of company] Onboarding – Testing in Staging and Prod
      - [ ] [name of company] Onboarding – Validate Receiver
-- [ ] RS team member who originates this ticket: complete the following when creating this Issue.
+- [ ] RS team member who originates this ticket: make sure the following are included when creating this Issue.
      - [ ] Pipelines: Onboarding & Operations (New)
      - [ ] Labels: "Onboarding-ops" and "Sender"
      - [ ] Epics: [select the epic for this API onboarding sender]